Big Bend Protection Alliance

 Target Completion

-If unchallenged, construction is slated for completion by early 2028.
-By then, the damage to ecosystems, cultural sites, dark skies, and public access will be irreversible.
-The time to act is now.
+Construction is slated for completion by early 2028.
+Environmental scientists note that impacts to ecosystems, cultural sites, dark skies, and public access may be irreversible once construction is complete.

-Add your name to the growing list of Americans demanding protection for Big Bend.
+Add your name to the growing list of Americans who support protecting the ecological and cultural heritage of Big Bend.

 You can also sign on Change.org